brandogn/N-body/README.md

 Similarly, to add a new initialization, a new class that implements the `ParticleSystemInitializer` interface can be created and the new option can be added to the list of initialization options in the `ArgumentsParser` class.

 Finally, you would have to use the new initalization or version you created in `main.cpp`.

+## Run a Supernova

+Run with `-v 6 -i 7`, recommended with 2500-5000 particles.